MicrosoftDocs/windows-itpro-docs/windows/plan/creating-an-apphelp-message-in-compatibility-administrator.md

 ---
 title: Creating an AppHelp Message in Compatibility Administrator (Windows 10)
 description: The Compatibility Administrator tool enables you to create an AppHelp text message.
-This is a blocking or non blocking message that appears when a user starts an application that you know has major functionality issues on the Windows® operating system.
+This is a blocking or non-blocking message that appears when a user starts an application that you know has major functionality issues on the Windows® operating system. ms.assetid: 5c6e89f5-1942-4aa4-8439-ccf0ecd02848 ms.prod: W10 ms.mktglfcycl: operate
-MSHAttr: PreferredLib /library
-ms.assetid: 5c6e89f5-1942-4aa4-8439-ccf0ecd02848
-ms.prod: W10
-ms.mktglfcycl: operate